ly-828/SCSE/README.md

 # SCSE
 The implementation of SCSE: Progressive Skip Connection Improves Consistency of Diffusion-based Speech Enhancement, submitted to Signal Processing Letters for review.

-## Brief
-SCSE is inspired by techniques addressing posterior collapse in variational autoencoders and explores the use of skip connections within diffusion-based SE models.
-Adding skip connections alone proved ineffective, so we modified the training objective to predict clean speech instead of Gaussian noise.
-We also propose a progressive skip connection strategy to maintain mutual information between the input and output.
-Our approach demonstrates good and consistent performance on two standard datasets in both seen and unseen scenarios.

 ## Environment Requirements

  We run the code on a computer with `RTX-4090`, `i7 13700KF`, and `64G` system memory.
 The code was trained with `python 3.10.12`, `pytorch 2.0.1`, `numpy 1.24.4`.